LKirst/lie-esl/_pages/LK_Checklist_FilmReview.md

 - First paragraph:

-  - Does the first paragraph contain your brief overall opinion of the film (in two to three sentences)?
+  - Does the first paragraph contain your brief[^brief] overall opinion of the film (in two to three sentences)?

   - Does the first paragraph give some basic facts like the names of the